Red rock arches in the deserts of Utah and Arizona

 Angel's Landing

-The free programme also offers other opportunities to explore Zion – jeep tours, horseback riding, canyoneering, guided tours in slot canyons, or even UTV adventures for those who want to experience the park from a different angle.
+The free programme also offers other ways to explore Zion – jeep tours, horseback riding, canyoneering, guided tours in slot canyons, or even UTV adventures for those who want to experience the park from a different angle.

 Day 5